archisvaze/capstone-2-backend/Readme.md

 - route to create consultation for patient+doctor by matching time/days in the reqbody and doctor obj

 ### Day 2 - Setup routes for login, signup for patient.
+- 8:46am - done with auth routes for doctors and patients
+- 10:09 - worked on routes for creating and displaying consultations for doctors and patients